hntrl/hyper/spec/002-data-types.md

 Prototype methods do not exist as accessible properties on the class itself, only on the value object assumed by the class.

+##### 2.1.4.7 `ClassProperties` Class Descriptor

+The class properties descriptor defines a collection of key values that associate read-only [scope values] that will be accessible as properties on the uninstanceated class object.

 ### 2.2 Built-in Language Objects

 #### 2.2.1 `Nil` Object